jaburke166/deepgpet/README.md

 4. (Optional) Copy the file `conda.pth` in `install/` file into your python environments `site-packages` directory, commonly found at `path\to\miniconda3\envs\choroid-analysis\Lib\site-packages`
     - Change the file paths in `conda.pth` the absolute file paths that link to the DeepGPET Github repository.
-    - This means your conda environment `choroid-analysis` now has access to the files in the DeepGPET.
+    - This means your conda environment `choroid-analysis` now has access to the files in your local copy of DeepGPET.
     - Importantly, you can now use `import choseg` in any notebook or python script which uses this conda environment.

 6. Activate your new environment using `conda activate choroid-analysis` on an Anaconda Prompt terminal.